gil01karougbe/gil01karougbe.github.io/_posts/2024-11-11-whyhackme.thm.md

 ---
 ## Introduction
 ------------------------------------------------------------------------------------------
-[WhyHackMe](https://tryhackme.com/r/room/whyhackme) is a medium linux box from tryhackme.
+[WhyHackMe](https://tryhackme.com/r/room/whyhackme) is a medium rated linux box from tryhackme.
 It has 3 ports opens 21 running ftp, 22 running ssh and 80 running a web application.
-Th foothold consist of exploiting a stored XSS vulnerability to exfiltrate a critical file that can be dicovered on the ftp server.
+The foothold consist of exploiting a stored XSS vulnerability to exfiltrate a critical file that can be dicovered on the ftp server.
 The privilege escalation part involve playing with ipatables rules and decrypting some TLS traffic to access a backdoor runing on a particular port.
 From here get a reverse shell as www-data who his allowed to run any command as root without a password.

 ------------------------------------------------------------------------------------------